hmakelin/gisnav/docs/pages/developer_guide/integration/gis_server.rst

 them for matching.
 This means any building elevation data (see :ref:`Rasterizing vector data`) will not technically be used to improve pose estimates in the SITL simulation.
-The below figure illustrates how :term:`LoFTR` finds keypoints at an even density throughout the simulated drone's field of view except on the featureless buildings.
+The below figure illustrates how :term:`LoFTR` finds keypoints at an even density throughout the simulated vehicle's field of view except on the featureless buildings.

 .. _KSQL Airport Gazebo model: https://docs.px4.io/main/en/simulation/gazebo_worlds.html#ksql-airport

 .. figure:: ../../../_static/img/gisnav_sitl_featureless_buildings.jpg

     LoFTR does not find keypoints on featureless buildings or terrain (SITL simulation)